stakater-lab/stakater-nordmart-web/README.md

 ## Overview

-A node js web application
+A node js web application.

 It requires following things to be installed: